Call 24/7

 Mind And Body Consortium is an addiction treatment facility situated at 156 South State Street in the 19901 zip code in Dover, DE.
 It specializes in Buprenorphine treatment.
 Mind And Body Consortium provides suboxone prescription and naltrexone administration.
-Some of the treatment approaches used by Mind And Body Consortium include relapse prevention, rational emotive behavioral therapy and motivational incentives.
-Mind And Body Consortium also specializes in detox services and offers Opioid Detox and Benzodiazepines Detoxification.
-Mind And Body Consortium provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides detoxification, co-occurring mental health and drug abuse disorders and substance use treatment.
+Some of the treatment approaches used by Mind And Body Consortium include relapse prevention, motivational interviewing and motivational incentives.
+Mind And Body Consortium also specializes in detox services and offers Benzodiazepines Detoxification and Opioid Detox.
+Mind And Body Consortium provides outpatient detoxification, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides co-occurring mental health and drug abuse disorders, detoxification and substance use treatment.
 Other addiction treatment offered includes treatment for gambling disorder.

 Address: 156 South State Street, Dover, DE 19901